Colorado Chapter of The Wildlife Society

 - Two plenary sessions on recreation and wildlife interactions

-- A world premiere of the ifilm “On the Wild Edge: Hunting for a Natural Life”
+- Premiere of the ifilm “On the Wild Edge: Hunting for a Natural Life”

 2014-2015 Winter-Spring Travel Grant Awardees